thienbao8112/AI_EDT_Final-project_FPT-stock-price-prediction/README.md

-This project is focused on predict the close price of FPT corporation using three models namely ARIMA, Random Forest, and RNN LSTM.
+This project is focused on predict the close price of FPT corporation using three models namely ARIMA, Random Forest, and LSTM.

 The project is avaiable at: